I worked with tween girls for years before I ever became a mom and started building my own daughter’s self-esteem.

 We plan trips, play games, bake, and watch episodes of “The Office” every single night together.

-When I spend quality time with her actually doing things, she has a safe space to learn how to engage and interact in different settings and situations.
+When I spend quality time with her doing things, she has a safe space to learn how to engage and interact in different settings and situations.

 Confidence comes from doing.